Our Active, Person Centered Lifestyle Includes

 Memory Care Volunteers

 Memory Care residents at McLean greatly benefit from the care and compassion of our specialized volunteer program.
 Highly trained in dementia care, our dedicated volunteers know how to engage with someone with memory loss.
-Residents are matched with a compatible volunteer who offers companionship and shares in activities like reading, going for walks in our beautiful new courtyard and reengaging them in the things they like.
+Residents are matched with a compatible volunteer who offers companionship and shares in activities like reading, going for walks in our beautiful courtyard, and engaging them in the things they enjoy.

 Memory loss, whether from Alzheimer’s or other forms of dementia, affects more than just one person.
 We work not only with individuals but also with family members and caregivers to provide the perfect balance of respect and care from day to day.
 Memory Care residences and common areas in McLean are carefully designed to ensure residents feel safe and secure.
 Our program is structured to build confidence in an environment that promotes choice and celebrates accomplishments through familiar schedules and surroundings.

 What’s the difference between Alzheimer’s disease and dementia?

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with a person’s daily functioning.
 This group of symptoms is not a disease per se, but may accompany certain diseases or conditions.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in certain substances, such as hormones or vitamins.
 Alzheimer’s disease is the most common form of dementia.
 It’s a progressive, degenerative disease of the brain, characterized by loss of function and death of nerve cells in several brain areas, leading to loss of recent memories and new learning first, and eventually old memories, too.